build-on-aws/content/FAQ.md

 * Series Table Of Contents inside a post in the series
   ![Series Table Of Contents inside a post in the series](SeriesToc.webp)

-### How do I link to other posts in my series or other posts on the BuildOn.AWS site?
+### How do I link to other posts on the BuildOn.AWS site?

-You can reference them using absolute paths like this, but **omit the `.md`** as we turn the markdown into an HTML document:
+You can reference them using absolute paths of their folders:

 * `[What is a cryptographic failure?](/posts/owasp-top-10-defined/02-what-is-a-cryptographic-failure/)`
 * `[A cool tutorial](/tutorials/a-cool-tutorial/)`